sumanthrb/insights/_posts/2025-01-10-CICD-Pipelines-Compare.md

 **Quick Takeaway !**
 CI/CD tools don’t just automate delivery, they shape how our teams build, ship, and operate the software.

-The best tool is not the most powerful one;  It’s the one that fits your ecosystem with the least friction
+The best tool is not the most powerful one;  It’s the one that fits our ecosystem with the least friction

 -----